matheus-vieira/matheus-vieira.github.io/source/_questions_2025_git/question-7.md

 ---
 layout: question
-title: What does 'git rebase' do?
+title: Which file is used to specify files that Git should ignore?
 options:
-- Creates a new repository
+- .gitignore
-- Merges two repositories
+- .ignore
-- Deletes all commits
+- .exclude
-- Reapplies commits on top of another base tip
+- .gitexclude
-answer: 4
+answer: 1
-explanation: Git rebase reapplies commits on top of another base tip, creating a linear project history.
-It's an alternative to merging that results in a cleaner commit history.
+explanation: "The .gitignore file specifies intentionally untracked files that Git should ignore.
+It contains patterns matching files and directories that should not be tracked by version control."
 ---